cryptodoom/cmdr/README.md

 'python setup.py'

-2) Add your commands to the cmdr.py script.
+2) Add your text to the cmdr.py script.

 'nano cmdr.py'